 For the past two decades, residents of Arizona have had the unique opportunity to redirect some of their tax dollars to their favorite qualifying nonprofits.

 When the Arizona Charitable Tax Credit (ACTC) was first introduced in 1997, only 2,894 filers — or less than 1 percent of all eligible taxpayers in the state — claimed the credit.
-By 2015, that figure had risen to over 130,000 filers, who used it to direct more than $36 million to 811 state-approved charities across Arizona in that year.
+By 2016, that figure had risen to over 130,000 filers, who used it to direct more than $52 million to over 811 state-approved charities across Arizona in that year.